metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_definition_v1alpha1_manifest.md

 Optional:

 - `builtin_handler_name` (String) Specifies the builtin handler name to use to probe the role of the main container.
 Available handlers include: mysql, postgres, mongodb, redis, etcd, kafka.
 Use CustomHandler to define a custom role probe function if none of the built-in handlers meet the requirement.
 - `custom_handler` (Attributes List) Defines a custom method for role probing.
 If the BuiltinHandler meets the requirement, use it instead.
 Actions defined here are executed in series.
 Upon completion of all actions, the final output should be a single string representing the role name defined in spec.Roles.
 The latest [BusyBox](https://busybox.net/) image will be used if Image is not configured.
-Environment variables can be used in Command: - v_KB_RSM_LAST_STDOUT: stdout from the last action, watch for 'v_' prefix - KB_RSM_USERNAME: username part of the credential - KB_RSM_PASSWORD: password part of the credential (see [below for nested schema](#nestedatt--spec--component_defs--rsm_spec--roles--custom_handler))
+Environment variables can be used in Command: - v_KB_ITS_LAST_STDOUT: stdout from the last action, watch for 'v_' prefix - KB_ITS_USERNAME: username part of the credential - KB_ITS_PASSWORD: password part of the credential (see [below for nested schema](#nestedatt--spec--component_defs--rsm_spec--roles--custom_handler))
 - `failure_threshold` (Number) Specifies the minimum number of consecutive failures for the probe to be considered failed after having succeeded.
 - `initial_delay_seconds` (Number) Specifies the number of seconds to wait after the container has started before initiating role probing.
 - `period_seconds` (Number) Specifies the frequency (in seconds) of probe execution.